Shopko

 In 1999, Shopko purchased Pamida, a regional discount chain that operated mainly in smaller communities of 3,000 to 8,000 people.
 Shopko operated Pamida as a separate division until 2007, when Pamida was separated from Shopko and reestablished as a separate company.
 In 2012, Shopko and Pamida merged into one company.
 Shortly after, most Pamida stores were rebranded as Shopko Hometown.

 Shopko filed for Chapter 11 bankruptcy on January 16, 2019.
 On March 18, 2019, Shopko announced it would close all of its stores by summer 2019.
-All stores closed on June 23, 2019.
+All stores ceased operations on June 23, 2019.